tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

 	# Determine first derivative of R^{(I/B)} rotation matrix
 	rotation_matrix_to_inertial_frame = earth_rotation_model.time_derivative_body_fixed_to_inertial_rotation( current_time )

-To automatically rotate a vector from the body-fixed frame to the inertial frame using the ``RotationalEphemeris``, we provide the
+To automatically rotate a vector from the body-fixed frame to the inertial frame using the :class:`~tudatpy.numerical_simulation.environment.RotationalEphemeris`, we provide the
-:class:`~tudatpy.numerical_simulation.environment.transform_to_inertial_orientation` function, which automatically performs the rotation with the rotation matrix and its derivative:
+:func:`~tudatpy.numerical_simulation.environment.transform_to_inertial_orientation` function, which automatically performs the rotation with the rotation matrix and its derivative:

 .. dropdown:: Required